Why Oh Why (L.A.B. song): Background and composition

 L.A.B. began working on writing and recording sessions for L.A.B.
 IV in 2020, and were able to spend more time focused on writing the record due to the effects of the COVID-19 pandemic had on the band's ability to tour.
 "Why Oh Why" was the lack track made during these sessions, written and recorded in a single day.
 The song was not something the band intended to create, but developed "fully formed" through the band's writing processes.

 Release

 "Why Oh Why" was released as a single on 4 December, two weeks before their album L.A.B.
 IV.
 The song debuted at number one in New Zealand, becoming their second number one single for 2020, after "In the Air".
 In May 2021, a music video was released for the song, directed by Mumu Moore and showing the band exploring the Wellington suburb of Newtown.

+The song was compiled onto the band's 2023 album Introducing L.A.B., originally produced as a sampler for their debut European performances.